This Day In Music: February 25

 February 25, 1966 ~ Rock outfit the Yardbirds release their Shapes Of Things single in the UK ~ Written by Jim McCarty, Keith Relf, and Paul Samwell-Smith, produced by Giorgio Gomelsky.
 The single would reach top 10 in the band's native UK, top 20 on the Billboard Hot 100.
 With Jeff Beck's Eastern-sounding feedback-laden guitar, several critics retrospectively named it one of the first psychedelic rock songs.
 At the suggestion of singer Rod Stewart, Beck would re-record the song for his 1968 Truth solo debut album, featuring a new arrangement “slowing it down to make it dirty and evil.”

 February 25, 1965 ~ Hardcore punk, punk rock, rock guitarist, bassist, singer, songwriter Brian Baker born ~ Co-founding member of Minor Threat.
 Offered a touring spot with REM in 1994 yet declined in favor of joining Bad Religion as replacement for Brett Gurewitz.
-Has also worked with Dag Nasty, Samhain, Doggy Style, the Meatmen, Government Issue, Junkyard, Dead Fucking Last, Fake Names, and others
+Has also worked with Dag Nasty, Samhain, Doggy Style, the Meatmen, Government Issue, Junkyard, Dead Fucking Last, and Fake Names

 February 25, 1965 ~ Gospel, urban contemporary gospel, black gospel, house singer, songwriter Ricky Dillard, full name Ricky Rydell Dillard, born in Chicago, Illinois, USA ~ Raised in the church singing in choirs since age 5.
 Made his first recordings in house music, collaborating with noted producers such as Frankie Knuckles, Farley Jackmaster Funk and Larry Heard, the latter producing Dillard's 1989 Let The Music Use You full-length debut album.
 Dillard would release his first gospel album, Promise, the following year and has focused on sacred music to critical acclaim and commercial succes since